polkafoundry/polkadocs/docs/economic/README.md

 ## Token Release Schedule

 ### Release Summary
-- Seed & Private: 40% at 90 days after swap day, then 20% after each 90-day period
+- Seed & Private: 40% at 90 days after swap day, then 20% each 90-day period over 3 periods
 - Public: Release all at listing event
-- Team & Advisors: 25% each 6-month period
+- Team & Advisors: 25% each 6-month period over 4 periods
 - Validators: 2% each month since mainnet launches.
 Refer to [Validator Tokenomics](#validator-economics) section for more details.
 - Ecosystem: 2.5% each month